Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

     Writing to a mutable variable is done via the operator ``:=``.

-And as in the previous case, the contract then issues an event with the code ``set_hello_code``.
+And as in the previous case, the contract then emits an event with the code ``set_hello_code``.